Spinal Muscular Atrophy

 Your blood sample can be collected in the doctor’s office, at a local lab, or through our mobile services.
 Your blood sample is shipped to our CAP/CLIA certified laboratory in northern California.

-Within about two weeks from lab receipt, your doctor will receive the results of your maternal carrier status testing and single-gene NIPT.
-If you were found to be a carrier for any of the recessive conditions, single-gene NIPT is automatically run to determine your baby’s risk of being affected.
+Within about two weeks from lab receipt, your doctor will receive the results of your maternal carrier status testing and fetal risk assessment.
+If you were found to be a carrier for any of the recessive conditions, fetal risk assessment is automatically run to determine your baby’s risk of being affected.
 You will receive a text or email indicating your results are available on our portal, or your healthcare provider may call you with the results.

 What do spinal muscular atrophy screening results mean?

-Your UNITY Screen (™) results will tell you if you are a carrier for spinal muscular atrophy, or other recessive conditions.
-Then, if you are a carrier and currently pregnant for one or more of the conditions screened, single-gene NIPT will automatically be performed on your sample.
-Your report for UNITY Screen (™) will show what your baby’s risk of having spinal muscular atrophy is.
+Your UNITY Fetal Risk Screen results will tell you if you are a carrier for spinal muscular atrophy, or other recessive conditions.
+Then, if you are a carrier and currently pregnant for one or more of the conditions screened, a fetal risk assessment using cfDNA will automatically be performed on your sample.
+Your report for UNITY Fetal Risk Screen will show what your baby’s risk of having spinal muscular atrophy is.
 Results are usually reported as “low-risk” or “high-risk” and your report will have specific information about your sample.

-UNITY Screen (™) results are not diagnostic, so there is always the option for additional confirmatory testing to be performed to understand more about any high-risk results.
+UNITY Fetal Risk Screen results are not diagnostic, so there is always the option for additional confirmatory testing to be performed to understand more about any high-risk results.
 There are options both before and after delivery.

 • Before Birth: Testing during pregnancy can be performed by obtaining a sample of placenta (chorionic villus sampling or CVS) or fluid around your baby (amniocentesis) which both contain DNA that is representative of your baby.
 A CVS is ideally performed between 10 to 13 weeks in pregnancy while an amniocentesis is typically performed between 15 to 24 weeks in pregnancy.
 Both procedures are generally safe, but have a small risk for pregnancy complications, including miscarriage.